LISTEN TO MY LATEST PODCAST EPISODE

 Here is a quick guide on how to create sketches on fashion croquis:

-Start sketching: Using the Pencil tool or Pen tool, trace over the shape of your garment on a layer above your croquis image.
+3. Start sketching: Using the pen tool, trace over the shape of your garment on a layer above your croquis image.
 Don’t be afraid to experiment and test out different techniques to enhance your illustration and create accurate and polished fashion drawings.

-Getting started: If you’re new to Illustrator, I have a free beginner’s series just for the fashion industry!
+Getting started: If you’re new to Illustrator, I have a free beginner’s series on YouTube just for the fashion industry!

 My free Fashion Croquis Templates include a range of body types, genders, and age groups, so you can design for any audience.